Sanjeev-Sharma001/flask-todlist/README.md

 6 This will start the server at port 5000 by default

+7 Create a data base which is used to store the data It is present in the instances folder

-7 By connecting the local terminal to postman we can perform CRUD operations as follows
+8 After that By connecting the local terminal to postman we can perform CRUD operations as follows

 # GET request
 Shows all the requests made by the user